 This post contains affiliate links.
 A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.
 All opinions are our own.

 Things To Do in Savannah With Kids

 Like other cities, Savannah offers an Old Town Trolley Tour.
 This is a great thing to do in Savannah GA – especially for one of your first days.
 It’s an easy way to get a feel for the local area, and see which Savannah attractions you want to visit on your vacation.

-The family friendly Old Town Trolley Tour has a one-day and a two-day ticket option.
+The family-friendly Old Town Trolley Tour has a one-day and a two-day ticket option.
 It’s a hop-on, hop-off trolley with narration, so you can also use it to get around the city.
-If you are using it for that purpose, you may consider the two day so that you have more time.
+If you are using it for that purpose, you may consider the two-day pass so that you have more time.

 Trolleys run about every 20 minutes and start at 9am.
 They run throughout the year, but the ending time of the day varies based on the season.
 You can learn more about them and purchase tickets here.